remlapmot/ivonesamplemr/README.md

 The `ivtsps` and `ivtsri` commands implement the following link functions:

 * identity - for a binary outcome this estimates a causal risk difference
-* log (additive and multiplicative) - for a binary outcome this estimates a causal risk ratio
+* logadd (log additive) and logmult (log multiplicative) - for a binary outcome these estimate a causal risk ratio
 * logit - for a binary outcome this estimates a causal odds ratio

 ## Installation